 Best espresso machines under $1000 either have a manual or automatic milk frothing system.
 This means you have to froth the milk yourself on some espresso machines, such as the Breville Pro.

-However, others, such as Breville Touch and Philips LatteGo 3200, have automatic frothing, where you get milk foam or steamed milk with a touch of a button.
+However, others, such as the Philips LatteGo 4300, have automatic frothing, where you get milk foam or steamed milk with a touch of a button.

 Size